Diomedes Soter: Time of reign

 Bopearachchi dates Diomedes to c.
-95–90 BCE and R. C. Senior dates him to c.
-115–105 BCE.
+95–90 BC and R. C. Senior dates him to c.
+115–105 BC.

 Coins of Diomedes

 Diomedes is depicted with the Dioscuri on his coins, either on horseback or standing; both types were previously used by Eucratides the Great, which suggests a dynastic link to the latter.
 It is however uncertain how the two were related, since Eucratides I died long before Diomedes.
-It is important to note that very few Indo-Greek kings after Eucratides I minted silver coins showing the Dioscuri.
+Very few Indo-Greek kings after Eucratides I minted silver coins showing the Dioscuri.

 Diomedes also minted Attic-type coins (Greco-Bactrian style, with Greek legend only), which depict the king wearing a unique crested helmet, along with the Dioscuri riding horses on the reverse.
 His bilingual coins (with Greek and Kharoshthi) show the king either wearing the diadem alone or crested helmets.
 His coinage indicates that he was ruling in the western part of the Indo-Greek territory.

 One overstrike is known, of a coin of Strato and Agathoclea over a coin of Diomedes.
 This overstrike could indicate that Diomedes fought over the central areas of the Indo-Greek territories with Strato and Agathoclea.